TerriaJS/terriajs/doc/getting-started.md

 ### Deploying TerriaMap

-Deploy the container you've made using Kubernetes, and/or a cloud provider service that will run containers.
+You can deploy the container you've made using a container service from a cloud provider or Kubernetes.
+See [Deploying TerriaMap](deploying/README.md) for more information.

 ### Without Docker